 Nature-based Early Learning Program (3–5 years old)

-Children will discover the wonder and beauty found within the Arboretum’s 1,700 acres as they play, learn, and grow in our nine-month, nature-based early-childhood program.
-Exploring nature throughout the changing seasons provides the perfect landscape for developing lifelong skills and laying a foundation for a love of learning.
+Children will discover the wonder and beauty found within the Arboretum’s 1,700 acres as they play, learn, and grow in this nine-month, nature-based early-childhood program.
+Exploring nature through the changing seasons provides the perfect landscape for fostering adaptive life skills while laying a foundation for a continuous love of learning.

-Enrollment for the 2022-23 preschool season is now open.
-Contact Meg Gessler at email@example.com to register or for more information on the program.
+Enrollment for the 2023-24 school year will open in January.
+Contact Meg Gessler to register or for more information on the program.

 Roots Class (3-yr-olds): Tuesdays and Thursdays, 9:00 a.m. to 11:30 a.m.